ssoonmi/05-20-Lecture-Notes/W8D5/W8-filled-in-LOs.md

     - In-order: 3, 7, 9, 10, 11, 17, 20, 23, 24, 27, 30, 36
     - Post-order: 3, 7, 10, 17, 11, 9, 23, 30, 36, 27, 24, 20

 3. Explain and implement a Binary Search Tree.
   - A binary search tree is a binary tree with the added stipulation that all values to the left of a node are less than its value and all values to the right are greater than its value.
+      - Example of a Binary Search Tree ![Binary Search Tree]
   - Example of a BST with an insert method.
 You won't be asked to implement a removal:
   ```javascript
   class BST {